 English Speaking Countries in Africa

-English Speaking Countries Like Asia, the countries in Africa have English as an official language mainly due to colonialism.
+English Speaking Countries in Africa have English as an official language mainly due to colonialism.
 However, only 6.5 million Africans speak English as their native tongue out of a population of 1.2 billion.
 Many of these Africans have learned English as a second language.
 This means that approximately 237 million people in Africa speak English either as a native or a non-native language.

 - South Africa